 I’m just completing my first semester in a seminary Ph.D program, which I began while keeping my full-time ministry job as Associate Pastor of my church.
 It’s not an easy task at all, and has more than its share of time management challenges.
-I wanted to share some of my thoughts and practices, and to invite you in the comments to do the same.
+I wanted to share some of my thoughts and practices.

 Expect life to change.